-Pinpoint pupils, or myosis, occur when the pupils shrink to a small size.
-This can be the result of certain conditions and medications.
+Pinpoint pupils occur when the pupils shrink to a small size.
+This can be the result of various conditions and medications.

 The pupils react naturally to changing light levels, controlling how much light gets into the eyes.